mercadopago/devsite-docs/guides/online-payments/mobile-checkout/v3/introduction.en.md

 ---
 # Mobile Checkout

+> NOTE
+>
+> Important
+>
+> This documentation is for internal team use only,  as it has been deprecated or is an exclusive product.
+For further details, talk to the sales or integrations team.

 Mercado Pago SDK makes it easy to create a payment experience in your application.
 You will instantly offer your users:

 ----[mla, mpe, mlb, mlm]----